 Many people wonder how to identify a Soul Place.
 Is it a space where you feel cozy, like a nook of your house?
 Do you have any mystical experiences?

 Here are some signs that may help you to confirm that you’ve found your Soul Place:

 - If it’s a new place, you’ll feel a sense of familiarity.

-- You’ll feel a greater sense of harmony and ease.
+- You’ll feel a greater sense of inner and outer harmony.

 - You might intuitively sense that “you’re finally home and can rest now.”

-- You’ll feel inspired and have bursts of creative thought.
+- You’ll feel inspired and have spontaneous creative thoughts/ideas.